-- (1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, financial assets at amortized cost-current, accounts receivable, other receivables, other financial assets (recognized in other current assets) and refundable deposits (recognized in other current assets and other non-current assets), financial assets carried at amortized cost non-current. - (2) The balances include financial liabilities measured at amortized cost, which comprise accounts payable, and other payables (not including payables for salaries or bonuses, payables for annual leave, payables for retirement benefit, payables for insurance, and payables for tax expense) and long-term borrowings (including long-term borrowings maturing within one year).

-28.4 Financial risk management objectives and policies
+- (1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, financial assets at amortized cost-current, accounts receivable, other receivables, and refundable deposits (recognized in other current assets and other non-current assets), and financial assets carried at amortized cost non-current. - (2) The balances include financial liabilities measured at amortized cost, which comprise accounts payable, other payables (not including payables for salaries or bonuses, payables for annual leave, payables for retirement benefits, payables for insurance, and payables for taxes) and long-term loans (including long-term loans maturing within one year). - 29.4 Financial risk management objectives and policies operations of the Group through internal risk reports that analyze exposures by degree and magnitude of risks.
+These risks include market risk (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk.

 The Group's major instruments include equity investments, accounts receivable, accounts payable, borrowings and lease liabilities.
-The Group's corporate financial management function provides services to the business, coordinates access to financial markets, monitors and manages the financial risks relating to the operations of the Group through internal risk reports that analyze exposures by degree and magnitude of risks.
-These risks include market risk (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
+The Group's corporate financial management function provides services to the business, coordinates access to financial markets, monitors and manages the financial risks relating to the